 Recent accomplishments include:

-Designed, implemented, and managed more than 50 agricultural restoration projects that collectively prevent 29,000 lbs of nitrogen pollution, 10,000 lbs of phosphorus pollution, and 1,000,000 lbs of sediment pollution from entering our local waterways each year
+Implementing 89 agricultural restoration projects that collectively prevent 87,000 lbs of nitrogen, 12,000 lbs of phosphorus, and 2,768 tons of sediment from entering our waterways each year.

 Decreasing fertilizer loss from farm fields by piloting on-farm application of new technology on 24,000 acres to variably apply fertilizer only where, and in the amounts, it is needed.

 Installing multiple bioreactors and other innovative practices to clean agricultural runoff.